rumpkernel/buildrump.sh/README.md

 only officially supported way is to let the script handle the checkout.

-The script will then proceed to build the necessary set of tools for building rump kernels for the current host, after which it will build the rump kernels.
+The script will then proceed to build the necessary set of tools for building rump kernels, e.g. the BSD version of `make`, after which it will build the rump kernels.
+By default, `cc` from path is used along with other host tools such as `nm`.
+Crosscompilation is documented further below.

 After a successful build, the script will run some simple tests to check that e.g. file systems and the TCP/IP stack work correctly.